CeliaMcMahon/CeliaMcMahon/README.md

 - 👋 Hi, I’m @CeliaMcMahon
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning c, python, javascript, html, css and am relatively comfortable in .net/c#
+- 🌱 I’m currently learning c, python, javascript, html, css and am relatively comfortable in .net/c#, typescript, react
 - 💞️ I’m looking to collaborate on anything that will help me learn more
 - 📫 How to reach me ...